vankovivan/databricks-jdbc/NEXT_CHANGELOG.md

 - Databricks SDK dependency upgraded to latest version 0.60.0

 ### Fixed
+- Integrated Azure U2M flow into driver for improved stability.
 - Fixed `ResultSet.getString` for Boolean columns in Metadata result set.
 ---
 *Note: When making changes, please add your change under the appropriate section with a brief description.*